Are you a first-time romance author feeling overwhelmed with everything required to publish your book?

 The Writing Process

-I’ll start ... the first romance I wrote was terrible!
-The characters were dull, they had no emotions (a huge part of romance writing), and worst of all, the story didn’t have a happy ending.
+I'll be honest, the first romance I wrote was terrible!
+The characters were dull, they had no emotions (a huge part of romance writing), and worst of all, the story didn’t have a "happily ever after" (or simply HEA).
 Thankfully, that story wasn’t published.
 While I was annoyed at the time, now I understand why.

-With very few exceptions, romance novels need a good HEA (happily ever after).
+With very few exceptions, romance novels need a good HEA.
 If that story had been published, readers would have skinned me alive!

 Sweet Romance author Savannah Adams says, “One of the biggest mistakes I see new romance authors make is not reading enough books in the genre they want to write before they begin writing.
 It's really the best way to get a feel for what a potential reader expects to find in a book marketed a certain way.
 Also, a lot of new writers don't read reviews of other books in their genre.
 That's another great and easy way to know what readers are actually looking for and how you can make them happy with your own writing.”